Portadown: Governance

 Portadown is part of the Upper Bann constituency for elections to the Northern Ireland Assembly and Parliament of the United Kingdom.
 The boundaries of the Assembly constituency and Parliament constituency are identical.
 This has long been a safe unionist seat.

 Portadown came under the governance of Portadown Borough Council following the Local Government (Ireland) Act 1898.
 This was abolished with the Local Government (Boundaries) Act (Northern Ireland) 1971 and the Local Government Act (Northern Ireland) 1972.
 Henceforth, the town had been under the jurisdiction of the larger Craigavon Borough Council.

-However, after local government reform the town is now part of one of Northern Ireland's largest councils, the Armagh, Banbridge and Craigavon Borough Council.
+However, after local government reform, the town is now part of one of Northern Ireland's largest councils, the Armagh, Banbridge and Craigavon Borough Council.
 Councillors are elected to the council every four years by proportional representation.

 The councillors for the DEA are:

 Religious sites

-Portadown sits on the boundary between two parishes.
-This boundary is the River Bann.
-The part of the town on the west of the Bann is in Drumcree parish, while the part of the town on the east of the Bann is in Seagoe parish.
+Portadown is located along the River Bann, which forms the boundary between two parishes.
+The part of the town to the west of the Bann is in Drumcree parish, while the part of the town on the east of the Bann is in Seagoe parish.

 Protestant churches

-The site of the Methodist church has moved several times and it now stands in Thomas Street.

-In 1826, Saint Martin's Church of Ireland was built, and later renamed Saint Mark's.
+In 1826, Saint Martin's Church of Ireland (Anglican) was built, and later renamed Saint Mark's.
 Before this, Church of Ireland members attended either Drumcree Parish Church or Seagoe Parish Church.

-The current Seagoe Parish Church of St. Gobhan's (Church of Ireland), was built in 1814, and replaced the many previous church foundations dating from circa the 7th century, which existed in the ancient cemetery of Seagoe some one hundred yards distant.
-It is linked to Seagoe Primary School, which is maintained by the Church, and one of the few remaining Anglican primary schools.
+The current Seagoe Parish Church of St. Gobhan's (Church of Ireland), was built in 1814.
+It replaced the many previous church foundations, dating from circa 7th century, that were located about one hundred yards distant.
+The ancient cemetery of Seagoe is adjacent to this site.
+The church is linked to Seagoe Primary School, which is maintained by the Church.
+It is one of the few remaining Anglican primary schools.
 The former Primus of the Scottish Episcopal Church, Most Revd David Chillingworth was rector at Seagoe for 19 years.
 St Columba's Parish on the Loughhall Road, and Knocknamuckley Church of Ireland (St. Matthias) on the Bleary Road are also extant parishes.

 There are two Presbyterian churches, First Portadown (aka Edenderry) Presbyterian Church (1822) and Armagh Road Presbyterian Church (1859).

-The Rev Stafford Carson was Moderator of the Presbyterian Church in Ireland, June 2009 to June 2010.
+The Methodist church has operated at several different sites.
+It now stands in Thomas Street.

-There are Baptist meeting halls on Thomas Street and Killicomaine Road; an Elim church on Clonavon Avenue; a Quaker meeting hall on Portmore Street; a large Free Presbyterian congregation meets in Levaghery.
+In addition, there are Baptist meeting halls on Thomas Street and Killicomaine Road; an Elim Pentecostal church on Clonavon Avenue; a Quaker meeting hall on Portmore Street; and a large Free Presbyterian congregation meets in Levaghery.
 The pentecostal Light of the World Ministries are located in the town, as are the evangelical neocharismatic Vineyard Church.
 The Salvation Army have a hall in Edward Street.